lifestyle

 You can then hone your segment even further by eliminating non-organic results.
 This can be done by clicking on the “Add ‘AND’ Statement” link, dragging “Mention” to the dimension slot, setting the condition to be “Matches Exactly” and then selecting “organic” from the value drop down.
 If you test the results again, you should find you’ve reduced the number of results in the second criteria (unless you have no non-organic search visitors).

 You can further refine the search by excluding keywords, such as keywords related to your brand, or include only certain keywords, to see how a particular keyword is performing.
+If your business is in the hospitality industry, hire hotel SEO services to find relevant keywords for your brand.
 Simply drag “Keyword” to the dimension, choose your condition and choose the correct value for whatever you want to do.
 For example, if you wanted to look only at traffic that came from the keyword “windmill,” you would set the condition to be “contains” (or “Matches Exactly”) and the value to be “windmill.”

 This lets you include and exclude keywords as you see fit.
 Just remember, if you use pipes to include or exclude multiple keywords, be sure to set the condition to “Matches Regular Expression.”